Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Test_USB_Camera.md

 ![USB Camera - Smart PI One](../../img/SmartPi/SmartPi_Test_USB_Camera/SmartPi_Test_USB_Camera_1.png)

 This page provides instructions for testing a USB camera connected to Smart Pi One on an Armbian Debian system.
 The camera should be connected to the `/dev/video1` source.
 We will provide examples using both Python and C, with step-by-step instructions for installing the necessary packages and creating the test scripts.

-Before proceeding, make sure the camera is connected and the `/dev/video1` source is available by running:
+Before proceeding, ensure the camera is connected and the `/dev/video1` source is available by running:

 ```bash
 ls /dev/video*